fnproject/tutorials/node/intro/README.md

-# Introduction to Fn with Node
+# Introduction to Fn with Node.js
 Fn is a lightweight Docker-based serverless functions platform you can run on your laptop, server, or cloud.
 In this introductory tutorial we'll walk through developing a function using the JavaScript programming language and Node.js